jdlavin/ttstc_project/README.md

 | VNQ | Listed Real Estate (REITs) | massive |

 ## Open with Colab(Simpler) or using requirement file below in your own environment
+    1. Download the dataset from github.
-Use this link to open the notebook and run the cells sequentially to obtian the correct output.
+    2. Use this [link](https://colab.research.google.com/github/jdlavin/ttstc_project/blob/main/analysis.ipynb) to open the notebook and run the cells sequentially to obtian the correct output.

 ## Requirements
 Please install the requirements using pip.
 Conda is preferable but riskfolio can only be